Al-Uthaymin

-Muhammad ibn Salih al-Uthaymin (محمد بن صالح العثيمين; 9 March 1929 – 10 January 2001), commonly known by his laqab Ibn al-Uthaymin (العثيمين), was a Saudi Islamic scholar.
+Muhammad ibn Saleh al-Uthaymin (محمد بن صالح العثيمين; 9 March 1929 – 10 January 2001), commonly known by his laqab Ibn Uthaymin (ابن عثيمين), was a Saudi Islamic scholar.

-Family Background and Birth
+Family background and birth

-Shaykh Muhammad bin Salih Al-Uthaymin Al-Wuhaybi Al-Tamimi was born during the 27th Night of Ramadan in the year of 1347 Hijri, the 27th Night of Ramadan is believed by Muslims to be a potential night for the occurrence of Laytul Qadr, The Night of Decree upon which the Qur'an was first revealed to the Prophet Muhammad, and is seen as a significant night in successive years.
-The 27th of Ramadan in 1347 Hijri is otherwise known as in the Gregorian Calendar as the 9th of March 1929.
+Shaykh Muhammad bin Salih Al-Uthaymin Al-Wuhaybi Al-Tamimi was born during the 27th night of Ramadan in the year of 1347 Hijri.
+The 27th night of Ramadan is believed by Muslims to be a potential night for Laytul Qadr, ("The Night of Decree") upon which the Qur'an was first revealed to the Prophet Muhammad, and has since been seen as a significant night.
+The 27th of Ramadan in 1347 Hijri is the 9th of March, 1929 in the Gregorian calendar.

 Shaykh Muhammad was born to Salih bin Muhammad Al-Uthaymin in the town of Unayzah of the Qaseem Region of the Najd Province.
 His family belonged to the well-known Banu Tamim tribe, Al-'Uthaymin's lineage is known as being; Muhammad bin Salih bin Muhammad bin Sulayman bin Abdurrahman bin Uthman bin Abdullah bin Abdurrahmaan bin Ahmad bin Muqbil.
 His ancestor Ahmad bin Muqbil Al-Tamimi was from the Wahabah sub-tribe of the Banu Tamim.
 His surname Al-Uthaymin is derived from his great-great-great-grandfather Uthman bin Abdullah who was known by the nickname Uthaymin, meaning little Uthman.
 The Al-Uthaymin family was famous in the area for its scholarship in religious affairs.
 His upbringing and early life is described as being righteous and aligned with Islamic morals.

-Sheikh Muhammad's son Abdullah had said that once his great-grandfather Muhammad bin Sulayman had a dream in which he met the renowned Hanbali scholar Ibn Taymiyyah in a market near an area of assembly of the people of Unayzah.
+The shaykh's son Abdullah had said that once his great-grandfather Muhammad bin Sulayman had a dream in which he met the renowned Hanbali scholar Ibn Taymiyyah in a market near an area of assembly of the people of Unayzah.
 In this interaction Ibn Taymiyyah had handed over to him a lamp.
-Muhammad bin Sulayman thus went on to enquire about the meaning of this dream from scholars who were skilled in the realm of dream interpretation, these scholars then told him that he would have a child who would be salih, meaning pious and would have an elevated position when it comes to the knowledge of the religion.
-Thus Muhammad named his next born son Salih, now Salih was known to be pious but not a student of knowledge, but Salih's son Muhammad bin Salih Al-Uthaymin was a scholar of Islam.
+Muhammad bin Sulayman thus went on to enquire about the meaning of this dream from scholars who were skilled in the realm of dream interpretation.
+These scholars then told him that he would have a child who would be salih, meaning pious, and would have an elevated position when it comes to the knowledge of the religion.
+Thus Muhammad named his next born son Salih.
+Salih was known to be pious but not a student of knowledge, but Salih's son Muhammad bin Salih Al-Uthaymin was a scholar of Islam.
+It has been said, however, that this story has no historical value.